 Every process for a given test varies on its type.
 For example, For tests A & B, if sample A is to be collected and processed directly, whereas Sample B must be centrifuged, the time required for the test performed on sample A varies from the test to be performed on Sample B. This indicates that turnaround time varies for each test.

-On the other hand, pathology tests maybe are categorized into two types — routine and special.
+Routine and special tests are the two types of tests that mainly fall under pathology tests.
 Therefore, considering the time required for a particular test based on its type and priority, we must create a list of tests performed for a lab.
 Once we have a list, we can set an expected TAT on each one of them based on their priority and type.

-Soon after a test is ordered you can compare the turnaround time with values in your test list.
+You can compare the turnaround time with the values of your test list soon after the test is ordered.
 This helps you measure it for each testing procedure.
-A filter can be set to the information system that notifies you when the time is exceeded.
+You can set a filter in the lab information system each time the time exceeds.
+This is a good practice for notification

 Why do we need to measure TAT?
 Why is it Important?